-During the third year, students are permitted to select one 4 week or two 2-week elective rotations.
-There are currently 10 weeks of Electives in the fourth year.
-Students are strongly encouraged to do electives in the 3rd and 4th years with an osteopathic physician when possible.
+During the third year, students are permitted to select one 4 week or two 2 week elective rotations.
+All students are strongly encouraged to do at least fifty percent (50%) of all electives in the 3rd and 4th years with an osteopathic physician.